Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-borders.md

 If there are borders close the to the actual borders of the image there might be artifacts.
 You should check out [repositioning](tutorial-size-position.md#practical-example).

 If the image is symmetrical, usually a padding of 1 (with `-P 1`) can make the image look better.
-This is because the borders are detected by comparing a pixel with the one below and at its right, but you should always test.
+This is because the borders are detected by comparing a pixel with the one below and the one to its right, but you should always test.